surfergrl/sgs-gift-guide/README.md

 - [Techsini Mockup](https://techsini.com/multi-mockup/) - Creating the mockup images for the README
 - [Vecteezy](https://www.vecteezy.com) - Yin Yang symbol for favicon from Vecteezy.com
 - [Favicon.io](https://favicon.io/favicon-converter/) - Used to create and add the favicon to the browser tab
+- [WP Code plugin](https://wpcode.com) - Create code snippets to use custom CSS and JS on a WordPress page

 ## Thanks to